 In 2015, President Obama signed the Every Student Succeeds Act (ESSA), which updates the Elementary and Secondary Education Act (ESEA) of 1965.
-As DC’s LEAs implement ESSA) in the 2017-18 school year, this page provides guidance on key updates to the law.
+As DC’s LEAs implement ESSA in the 2017-18 school year and beyond, this page provides guidance on key updates to the law.

 FFY 2017 ESEA Phase II Application Release and Technical Assistance